alimpfard/citron_book/parser-pragmas.md

   * `XPureLambda`
     * Memoizes lambda expressions that are detected to be pure \(side-effect free\)
   * `XNakedAsmBlocks`
-    * Allows insertion of assembly code inside a block specially denoted such
+    * Allows insertion of assembly code inside a block specially denoted such [more on this in [Inline Assembly Blocks](#inline-assembly-blocks.md)